SAP-samples/teched2022-DA160/exercises/ex04/README.md

 # Exercise 4 - Creating the Entity Relationship Model

-:memo: **Note:** This is an OPTIONAL Exercise
+>:memo: **Note:** This is an OPTIONAL Exercise

----
+## :beginner: Detour: SAP Data Warehouse Cloud - Model Types

-In this exercise, we will createthe Entity Relationship Model.
-But before we start the exercise, lets clarify what an Entity Relationship model is and why we are creating it.
+Let us clarify what an Entity Relationship model is and why we are creating it, before we start the exercise.

 An Entity Relationship Model provides a variety of benefits:
 - Definition of entity-relationship models<p>